By Robin MacLennan

 Caroline Mulroney was responding in the legislature Thursday to concerns raised by Niagara Centre MPP Jeff Burch about the closure of the busy tunnel to eastbound traffic, making it one-way only.

-After a recent snowstorm, the MTO realized two-way traffic in the north tube is a safety hazard and will restrict traffic to one way in the tunnel.
-In order to accommodate snowplows, both lanes must travel in one direction.
+After a recent snowstorm, the MTO said two-way traffic in the north tube is a safety hazard.

-Niagara-area wrote a letter to Mulroney, asking for a “more feasible solution ” after learning the Ministry planned to end two-way traffic through the tunnel.
-The suggest a better solution would be to close the tunnel for a short period of time when there’s a snow event rather than one-way traffic all winter.
+Niagara-area politicians wrote to Mulroney, asking for a “more feasible solution ” after learning the Ministry planned to end two-way traffic through the tunnel.

-“I recognize and I appreciate the difficulties that the closures at the Thorold Tunnel are having for motorists in the area,” Mulroney said in Queen’s Park.
+“I recognize and I appreciate the difficulties that the closures at the Thorold Tunnel are having for motorists in the area,” Mulroney said at Queen’s Park.

 Mulroney said since learning of the issue last week, she has directed senior officials in her office and the ministry to develop new solutions and to report back to her.
 Elements of this story were originally reported in the St. Catharines Standard.